Yves-Wood/ASTRA/README.md

 ASTRA
 ASTRA (Automated Search Tool for Research in Astronomy) is a tool to streamline the process for verifying if an object is a new discovery.

+Install instructions:
+Run the install_packages.py code to install all modules needed for ASTRA.

 This program uses astroquery.
 Due to how Astroquery works VizieR cannot be searched in its entirety.
 Due to this, you need to enter the directory of each catalog manually (eg: J/AJ/151/41/movers).

 The directory can be found in the title box of each VizieR catalog highlighted in blue.